OscarWulff/OscarWulff.github.io/_posts/2025-03-18-welcome-to-jekyll.markdown

 ![crimeoveryears](/assets/images/improved_crime_trends.png)
 ***Figure 1**: The distribution of vehicle theft incidents throughout a 24-hour period.*

 The plot in Figure 1 illustrates the distribution of vehicle theft incidents throughout a 24-hour period.
 Here darker and larger sections represent higher crime volumes opposed to smaller and lighter sections representing low volumes.
 There exist a clear evening/night concentration with peak vehicle theft hours occuring between 17:00-22:00, with 18:00 being the hour with the highest frequency.
 The maximal volume reach approximately 12,000-14,000 incidents at this peak hour.
 Between 01:00-07:00 the theft rates drops significantly which is probably due to most people are sleeping at this point.
 Throughout the day the number of thefts remains constant with a surprising peak at noon.
-Why this happens is difficult to determine (måske kilder kan forklar en mulig årsag) We hypothesize that the theft patterns can be explained by their alignment with darker evening hours when vehicles are often unattended for instance after work.
+Why this happens is difficult to determine (måske kilder kan forklar en mulig årsag).
+We hypothesize that the theft patterns can be explained by their alignment with darker evening hours when vehicles are often unattended for instance after work.

 ---